XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 ### LastLedgerSequence

 `LastLedgerSequence` is an optional [parameter of all transactions](transaction-common-fields.html).
-This instructs the XRP Ledger that a transaction must be validated on or before a specific ledger instance.
-The XRP Ledger never includes a transaction in a ledger instance whose sequence number is higher than the transaction's `LastLedgerSequence` parameter.
+This instructs the XRP Ledger that a transaction must be validated on or before a specific ledger version.
+The XRP Ledger never includes a transaction in a ledger version whose ledger index is higher than the transaction's `LastLedgerSequence` parameter.

 Use the `LastLedgerSequence` parameter to prevent undesirable cases where a transaction is not confirmed promptly but could be included in a future ledger.
 You should specify the `LastLedgerSequence` parameter on every transaction.
 Automated processes should use a value of 4 greater than the last validated ledger index to make sure that a transaction is validated or rejected in a predictable and prompt way.